WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 response payload.
 This isn't strictly required---some signatures could use `MI` while others use `Digest`---but there's not much benefit to mixing them.

-The signatures include a "validityUrl" that includes the first time the resource was seen.
+The signatures include a "validity-url" that includes the first time the resource was seen.
 This allows multiple versions of a resource at the same URL to be updated with new signatures, which allows clients to avoid transferring extra data while the old versions don't have known security bugs.